uri-el/Frontpage/README.md

 # Frontpage
-front webpage development as an example its a organization that makes boquet
+Front and Login webpage development as an example its a organization that makes boquet JS is written inside HTML.